-What is an AOV (Automatic Opening Vent)?
+What is a Smoke Vent AOV (Automatic Opening Vent)?

 Automatic Opening Vents are normally associated with Fire Safety and Smoke Ventilation Systems which detect a fire and send a signal to the vent to automatically open in order to clear smoke from escape routes and aid safe means of escape for occupants.
+They may also be known as Smoke and Heat Exhaust Ventilators or SHEVs.

-What is the difference between a smoke vent and an AOV?
+What is the difference between a Smoke Vent and an AOV?

-What does an automatic openable vent do in a building?
+What does an Automatic Openable Vent do in a building?

-What is a smoke ventilation window?
+What is a Smoke Ventilation Window?

-When would you use a roof AOV vs a wall-mounted AOV?
+When would you use a Roof AOV vs a Wall-Mounted AOV?

 AOV smoke vent and Smoke shaft dampers have different design and performance requirements and therefore differing standards they must comply with.
 A smoke vent AOV must comply with EN12101-2, whereas Smoke shaft dampers must comply with EN12101-8.